Hansbrolo2k/Coding-Resume/README.md

 # Coding-Resume
 Welcome to my coding showcase!
 This repository features a brief collection of my projects, showcasing my expertise in utilizing R, SAS, and Python to extract insights and drive meaningful decisions in the healthcare and public health domains.
+Please view the various branches, and note that while I often am not able to distribute the data, I would love to demonstrate my code output and meaningful conclusions.